harroo/Blitzbit/README.md

 client.Connect("localhost", 1234);
 ```

-Epilogue.
-: This shall prevent missed packets, should they be received before the Client-Program is able to make the `AddPacket` calls.
+This shall prevent missed packets, should they be received before the Client-Program is able to make the `AddPacket` calls.

 # Usage: Server example.